Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Valuing The Boeing Company stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of The Boeing Company's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

 The Boeing Company's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 6.5305.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+A low ratio can be interpreted as meaning the stocks offer better value, while a higher ratio can be interpreted as meaning the stocks offer worse value.

 The Boeing Company's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$6.6 billion.